-Table 75.
+Table 81.
 Status Codes for SNP\PAGE\MOVE

 Status Condition SUCCESS Successful completion.
 INVALID_PLATFORM_STATE The platform is not in the INIT state.
 INVALID_PARAM MBZ fields are not zero.
 INVALID_ADDRESS An address is invalid for use by the firmware or is misaligned.
 INVALID_GUEST The guest is invalid.
 INVALID_GUEST_STATE The guest is not in the correct state.
 INACTIVE The guest is not activated.
 INVALID_PAGE_STATE A page was in the incorrect state.
 INVALID_PAGE_OWNER A page was not owned by the guest.
 INVALID_PAGE_SIZE A page was not the correct size.
+UPDATE_FAILED Update of the firmware internal state or a guest context page has failed.

-8.18 SNP\PAGE\MD\INIT
+8.21 SNP\PAGE MD INIT